-Known as Kansa City’s largest free music festival, and going strong for more than 23 years, the family-orientated Jazz in the Woods event attracts over 40,000 visitors each year, and offers a wide variety of music including traditional jazz and ragtime, as well as blues, Zydeco, fusion, smooth, Latin and contemporary jazz.
+Known as Kansa City’s largest free music festival, and one of the main Kansas events and festivals, going strong for more than 23 years, the family-orientated Jazz in the Woods event attracts over 40,000 visitors each year, and offers a wide variety of music including traditional jazz and ragtime, as well as blues, Zydeco, fusion, smooth, Latin and contemporary jazz.
 There is also the increasingly popular Jazz in the Woods 5L/10K run and a wide selection of food vendors.

 For more information about Jazz in the Woods in Kansas City visit:

 Amelia Earhart Festival